AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

 You can find in this section common questions related to Dynamic reporting.

-## For Unique opens and Unique clicks, the count in the aggregate row is not matching the ones in individual rows
+## For Unique opens and Unique clicks, the count in the aggregate row is not matching the ones in individual rows {#unique-open-clicks-no-match}

 This is an expected behavior.
 We can take the following example to explain this behavior.